 Chop the tomatoes.
 Wash and chop the spinach.

 In a kadhai, heat a teaspoon of oil.
-When it begins to crackle, gently slide in the crushed garlic and slit green chillies.
+When it begins to crackle, gently slide in the crushed garlic and slit green chilies.
 When the garlic turns golden, add the tomatoes and salt.
 Cover and cook, stirring occasionally till the tomatoes are mushy.

 Add the chopped spinach and cook on high flame, stirring till the spinach wilts.
 When done, turn the dal into the kadhai and bring to a boil.

 Do the tadka: In a tadka ladle, heat a teaspoon of oil.
-When hot, add cumin and dry red chillies.
+When hot, add cumin and dry red chilies.
 Take it off the flame as soon as the cumin seeds crackle and turn it into the dal.